Mini-Shinkansen

-Mini-shinkansen (ミニ新幹線) is the name given to the concept of converting narrow gauge railway lines to standard gauge for use by shinkansen train services in Japan.
-Unlike the high-speed Shinkansen lines, the mini-Shinkansen lines have a maximum speed of 130 km/h.
-Two mini-Shinkansen routes have been constructed: the Yamagata Shinkansen and Akita Shinkansen.
+Mini-Shinkansen (ミニ新幹線) is the name given to the concept of converting existing narrow gauge railway lines to to allow operation of Shinkansen services in Japan.
+While the track gauge is widened, the original loading gauge is retained, requiring the use of specially designed Shinkansen rolling stock with a narrower cross-section, leading to the "mini-Shinkansen" designation.

+Unlike purpose-built high-speed Shinkansen lines, mini-Shinkansen routes are constrained by their legacy infrastructure to maximum operating speed of 130 km/h.
+Two mini-Shinkansen routes have been constructed: the Yamagata Shinkansen, which opened in 1992, and the Akita Shinkansen, which opened in 1997.
+Both connect to the high-speed Tōhoku Shinkansen for direct service to and from Tokyo.

 Concept

-The Mini-Shinkansen concept was first developed in JNR days, but was not formally proposed until November 1987, following the formation of East Japan Railway Company (JR East).
-The concept involved regauging existing gauge lines to standard gauge and linking them to the Shinkansen network to allow through-running.
-While the track gauge was widened, the loading gauge remained unchanged, requiring the construction of new Shinkansen trains with a narrower cross-section.
-These would be capable of running at high speed (the E6 series trains have a maximum speed capability of 320 km/h) on Shinkansen tracks, either on their own or coupled to full-sized sets, and run at conventional narrow-gauge speeds (around 130 km/h) on the mini-shinkansen tracks.
-Speeds on converted lines would also be raised where possible.
+The mini-Shinkansen concept was first considered by Japanese National Railways (JNR), but was not formally proposed until November 1987, following the formation of East Japan Railway Company (JR East).
+The concept involves regauging existing narrow gauge lines to the used on the Shinkansen network, to allow through-running on a main high-speed Shinkansen line.
+While the track gauge is widened, the loading gauge remains unchanged, requiring specialized rolling stock with a narrower 2.945 m cross-section, compared to the standard 3.35 m width.